Find the Cheapest Insurance Quotes in Your Area

 We recently analyzed auto insurance rates in the state of Illinois to give readers an indication of which companies were the cheapest for drivers.
 Even though the average annual cost in Illinois was just slightly over $1,158 for the policy, the truth is you can pay significantly more or less depending on where you live and which insurance company you decide to insure with.
 As such, we always tell our readers to get multiple quotes (from at least 3 different insurers!) so they can compare and get great rates.
 If you want to find out which auto insurers operate in your area, enter your zip code in the box above.

 - Average Cost of Car Insurance: by City

-As part of our comparison study, we looked at quotes across multiple cities from 24 different companies in the state to identify which had the cheapest rates in Illinois for car insurance.
-We calculated the average quote at each company based on our benchmark drivers, who were single 30 and 65 year-old men, and married couples of 30 and 65 years of age, and ranked them from the cheapest insurers to the most expensive:
+As part of our comparison study, we looked at quotes across multiple cities from 28 different companies in the state to identify which had the cheapest rates in Illinois for car insurance.
+We calculated the average quote at each company based on our benchmark driver, a single 30 year-old men, and ranked them from the cheapest insurers to the most expensive:

 Find the Cheapest Auto Insurance Quotes in Your Area

 Our quote analysis found that Unique was the cheapest auto insurance company in Illinois for our sample drivers, on average.
 Close behind Unique was Farmers, Lighthouse, Rockford Mutual, and The Hartford, which rounded out the top five most affordable companies for car insurance in the Prairie State.
 Unique's rates were 45% cheaper than the state average for our sample motorists - in fact, a year at the costliest company could pay for over 3 years of coverage at Unique.
 Here are the rest of the companies:

 |7||Auto Club Group||$884|